This post is also available in:

 After repatriation, a non-citizen doesn’t normally have to file taxes in Singapore if the tax clearance process has been completed.
 Additional tax clearance is needed if the employee receives a bonus or other employment-related income after leaving Singapore and the money was not already reported to the IRAS.

-Should the non-citizen employee come back to Singapore to do business, than any income generated by that business activity could be taxed by the IRAS, but it depends on the exercised period of employments and tax residency.
+Should the non-citizen employee come back to Singapore to do business, then any income generated by that business activity could be taxed by the IRAS, but it depends on the exercised period of employments and tax residency.
 The IRAS looks carefully at the time the employee spends in Singapore during the calendar year to determine the period of employment exercised and the tax residency.

 Tax Equalisation or Tax Protection Plans